ethereum/EIPs/EIPS/eip-1.md

 **Living** - A special status for EIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably EIP-1.

 A PR moving an EIP from one status to another MUST contain no changes other than the status update.
 Any other changes MUST be submitted in one or more separate PRs.
+When the content of an EIP changes, the git branch of any PR that changes the status of that EIP MUST be updated to reflect the current version.

 ## What belongs in a successful EIP?